-Ancient sites are located where they are for a range of interlocking reasons.
-What exactly caused their builders to place them where they are is not exactly known, though here are the known factors that clearly seem to influence it.
+Ancient sites in West Penwith are located where they are for a range of interlocking reasons - and these are reasonably consistent throughout the wider megalithic world.
+What exactly caused their builders to place them where they are is not exactly known, though here are some of the known factors that clearly seem to influence their decisions.

 The placing of ancient sites

 Several factors affect the location and design of ancient sites.

 Blind springs (called water domes in USA) are deep up-welling underground water-flows and seepages that hit an impervious rock layer below the surface and then spread out more or less horizontally and more or less radially from that point.
 These underground water-flows are detectable by dowsers by dint of the subtle energy created, which spreads out radially and also in spiral or energy-field patterns on the surface of the earth.
 Dierent dowsers will pick up diferent things, but their indings are usually congruent with each other.

 This patterning has been shown to be a big factor in the location of standing stones, cairns and particularly stone circles, all of which have a water dome underneath them.
 Sites such as standing stones and cairns are often located at the crossing points of underground water lines - subterranean streams and trickles moving through fissures and porous areas of rock below.
 So there is a connection between ancient sites and earth energy - sites are located to mark, peg down, amplify or train flows of earth energy.
 This is how the theory goes.
 More about this here.

 The Britons of ancient times had their own form of feng-shui or landscape architecture.
 For example, both Tregeseal and Nine Maidens stone circles are overshadowed by prominent tors – Carn Kenidjak and Carn Galva respectively, both much used in neolithic times.
 The tors form a scenic backdrop to the stone circles.